College, Career and Military Readiness

 - Students and Parents can sign on to Naviance Family Connection using the school links below.

-- Students and Parents will always use their student’s GISD user name and password.
+- Students and Parents will always use their student’s GISD username and password to access Naviance.

 - Students will always use their GISD email address when communicating with Naviance because this is their primary communication tool with colleges and universities.